pentestpop/PopMyKali/README.md

 # PopMyKali
-A script to install everything I want on a fresh Kali image, loosely inspired by the [PimpMyKali](https://github.com/Dewalt-arch/pimpmykali) script.
+A script to install everything I want on a fresh Kali image, inspired by the [PimpMyKali](https://github.com/Dewalt-arch/pimpmykali) script.

 ## Basic Usage (PopMyKali)